Dickie Moore (ice hockey): Career

-He retired following the 1962–63 season, but came back after a year's hiatus to play for the Toronto Maple Leafs.
-Another three-year break saw Moore return to play 45 games for the St. Louis Blues.
-The 37-year-old went out with a bang, picking up 14 postseason points as the Blues made it into the Finals in their inaugural campaign.
+He retired following the 1962–63 season, but came back a year later to play one season for the Toronto Maple Leafs.
+Three years later, in 1967–68, Moore came out of retirement once more to play 45 games for the St. Louis Blues.
+At 37 years of age, he scored 14 points in the playoffs as the Blues made it to the Stanley Cup finals in their first season.

 In 1974, Moore was inducted into the Hockey Hall of Fame.
-In 1998, he was ranked number 31 on The Hockey News' list of the 100 Greatest Hockey Players.
+In 1998, he was ranked number 31 on The Hockey News list of the 100 Greatest Hockey Players.

 Later life

-Following his retirement from hockey, Moore became a successful businessman, operating an equipment and tools rental business for construction in Montreal, Ottawa and Toronto.
+Following his retirement from hockey, Moore operated a successful equipment and tools rental business for construction in Montreal, Ottawa and Toronto.

 On November 12, 2005, the Canadiens retired the uniform number 12 in honour of both Moore and Yvan Cournoyer.

-On August 27, 2006, Moore suffered neck, spine and rib injuries when his car was hit by a truck in Montreal.
-He was trapped in the car for 45 minutes before rescue.
+On August 27, 2006, Moore suffered neck, spine, and rib injuries when his car was hit by a truck in Montreal.
+He was trapped in the car for 45 minutes.

 He died on December 19, 2015, in Montreal at the age of 84.

 Personal

 Moore had three children: Richard, Lianne and John.
 In 1973, Richard died at the age of 16 in a car accident.
-Richard had been attending Malcolm Campbell High School in Montreal.
+He had been attending Malcolm Campbell High School in Montreal.
 The Dickie Moore Memorial Awards are presented annually in memory of former Kentville Minor Hockey player Dickie Moore Jr.